TirendazAcademy/TirendazAcademy/README.md

 ### Hi There 👋

-Tirendaz Academy is a content creator on data science, AI, machine learning, deep learning, data engineering, and cloud computing.
+Our goal is to create content on data science, AI, machine learning, deep learning, and cloud computing.
 We are also a top writer in AI on Medium and a Kaggle expert.
 Don't forget to follow us on our social media accounts below 👇

 ### 🔗 Let's Connect!